-Dill is a good source of dietary Fiber, Niacin, Phosphorus, Zinc and Copper, and a very good source of Vitamin A, Vitamin C, Riboflavin, Vitamin B6, Folate, Calcium, Iron, Magnesium, Potassium and Manganese.
+It is a good source of dietary Fiber, Niacin, Phosphorus, Zinc and Copper, and a very good source of Vitamin A, Vitamin C, Riboflavin, Vitamin B6, Folate, Calcium, Iron, Magnesium, Potassium, and Manganese.

-- Dill was believed to protect against curses and witchcraft during European medieval times.
+- It was believed to protect against curses and witchcraft during European medieval times.

 - It was thought to make one drowsy and was given to crying babies, which is why its original name, dilla also means “to lull.”